massih10/assistml/readme.md

-# AssistML: A concept to recommend ML solutions for predictive use cases
+# AssistML: An alternative to AutoML recommending ML Solutions

 > 21.04.2022